 House of Grace presently supports 70 orphans and 7 widows.
 Many of the orphans have come from parents who have either lost their lives, abandoned their children or lost their capacity to parent because of alcohol addiction.
 The reality is, that if organizations like House of Grace don’t take children in, the children are taken in to the Monasteries, where they will be forced to collect money on the street and attend to the needs of the monks.
 Unfortunately, in this predicament it is typical for the orphans to be mistreated and abused.

 House of Grace has a music school, trains widows in sewing and hairdressing and supports the orphans in accessing education.
 Ps Mang does some work for the Myanmar Embassy to support his family and the orphanage, but the sustainability and growth of House of Grace and its capacity to support orphans and widows is dependent upon the generosity of supporters.
-We are presently working with Mang Nung on a proposal to develop a rice paddy that will enable the orphanage to be entirely self-sufficient.
-Our hope is to have this in motion during 2018.
-Until this is the case, donations largely go towards food, education costs and maintenance of the orphanage.
-If you wish to make additional donations to House of Grace, please contact Breathe Counselling on 0433 923 591 or email email@example.com
+Donations largely go towards microfinancing the orphanage to set up self sustainable businesses and financing food, education costs and maintenance of the orphanage.
+If you wish to make additional donations to House of Grace, please contact Breathe Counselling on 0422275494 or email email@example.com

 All counsellors and therapists associated with Breathe Counselling Perth are engaged in regular professional development, counselling and psychology supervision.
 Our counsellors are members of either or both ACA (Australian Counselling Association) and PACFA (Psychotherapy and Counselling Federation of Australia).